0xskar/0xskar.github.io/_posts/2023-01-11-Minecraft-Installer.md

 {: file="./build.sh" }

 Everything together should be a working script.
-Except it will extract the files to `/tmp` for testing purposes, which wouldn't be idea.
+Except it will extract the files to `/tmp` for testing purposes, which wouldn't be ideal.
 Anyways was good practice.

 I am going to probably work on making a web frontend to manipulate the server variables which would be cool to test some things I have learned.
 See if i can make it secure.